-Cherished readers, in Monday’s post I commented that I had concerns about the way Mr. Old High School Crush had approached the seeker of advice.
-I have received two emails asking me to please follow up.
+Here is a follow up to the last scenario as I was asked about my concerns about the way Mr. Old High School Crush had approached the seeker of advice.
+I received two emails asking me to please follow up.
 Here are my thoughts, for your eager consumption.

-- Him staring at someone across the room repeatedly and so conspicuously that they notice.
+- Him staring at someone across the room repeatedly and so conspicuously that they noticed.